 Tulja Bhawani Mandir at Bhawani Mandap

 Bhawani Mandap is the old Palace.
-Tulja Bhawani is the Kuldevi or the family deity of the royal family of the region.
-Her mandir continues to be in the old palace premises through the palace itself moved to a new palace in Kolhapur.
+Tulja Bhawani is the Kuldevi, the family deity of the royal family of the region.
+Her mandir continues to be in the old palace premises though the palace itself moved to a new palace in Kolhapur.

-I remember seeing Tula Bhawani temple on Panch Kroshi Yatra in Kashi.
+I remember seeing the Tula Bhawani temple on Panch Kroshi Yatra in Kashi.

 The open courtyard is where I got to see Dand Patta or the martial arts by the Maratha women during my earlier trip to the city.
 Watch the video: